1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

 | Theop.       | Theophillus |
 | Wm.          | William     |

 It is not known if these abbreviations were used on the headstones.
-Monument 107 recorded as 'E. Hartnoll' has the inscription 'Eliza' on the  headstone.
+Headstone 107 recorded as 'E. Hartnoll' has the inscription 'Eliza' on the headstone.

 ![Eliza Hartnoll headstone](../assets/eliza-hartnoll-headstone.jpg){ width="100%" }